Belarus violence goes on, as EU ministers scramble

 The EU should "show support for the peaceful protesters and exchange ideas on how the EU could help them", Polish foreign minister Jacek Czaputowicz said in a letter to Borrell, seen by the Reuters news agency.

-But no EU minister has so far mentioned economic sanctions, which could be more destbailising to Lukashenko.
+But no EU minister has so far mentioned economic sanctions, which could be more destabilising to Lukashenko.

 The crisis has begun to seize the attention of EU leaders, with French president Emmanuel Macron saying he was "very worried" by events.